Everything You Need to Know About Kosher Cooking

 - Birds of prey

-- Foods derived from animals that aren’t considered Kosher (like gelatin)
+- Ingredients derived from animals that aren’t considered kosher, such as gelatin

 - Meat and dairy served together